Your gift is 100% tax deductible

 The CDC recommendations are also based on a person’s age, as well as which COVID vaccines they’ve had in the past (if any).

-These recommendations have evolved over time.
-Part of the reason for this is that most people in the US are now likely to have at least some immunity from COVID-19, either from getting the vaccine or from being infected with COVID-19 in the past (or both).
-It’s also because updated (2023-2024) versions of all 3 vaccines – the Pfizer-BioNTech and Moderna mRNA vaccines, and the Novavax protein subunit vaccine – have now replaced the original vaccines (see “Should people with cancer get a specific COVID-19 vaccine?”).
+These recommendations have evolved over time, as most people in the US are now likely to have at least some immunity from COVID-19, either from getting the vaccine or from being infected with COVID-19 (or both).
+It’s also because updated (2024-2025) versions of all 3 vaccines – the Pfizer-BioNTech and Moderna mRNA vaccines, and the Novavax protein subunit vaccine – are now available (see “Should people with cancer get a specific COVID-19 vaccine?”).

 The CDC recommends that people stay up to date with COVID-19 vaccines regardless of whether they’ve been infected with COVID-19 in the past.
 (See “Should cancer patients and survivors get the COVID-19 vaccine?”)

-For people who do not have a weakened immune system, the CDC recommends the following, based on a person’s age:
+For people who do not have a weakened immune system, the CDC recommends the following, based on a person’s age and if they've received a COVID vaccine before:

 For people 6 months to 4 years old